GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: GUIGuard Framework Overview

 \subsection{Problem Setup and Design Goals}

-In this section, we formulate privacy-preserving GUI-agent execution as an interactive decision-making problem.
-Given user instructions (task objectives) and past trajectories, the agent receives a screenshot of the current interface state at each step, generates executable actions (e.g., clicks, text inputs, and swipes at specified locations), and executes them to complete the task.
-Reproducible mobile environments such as AndroidWorld~\cite{Android} provide a standardized testbed for measuring end-to-end task success rates and thus serve as our primary evaluation setting.
-Many GUI tasks involve sensitive information (e.g., accounts, addresses, and activity logs).
+We formulate privacy-preserving GUI-agent execution as an interactive decision-making problem.
+Given user instructions and past trajectories, the agent receives a screenshot of the current interface state at each step, generates executable actions, and executes them to complete the task.
+Many GUI tasks involve sensitive information such as accounts, addresses, and activity logs.
 When decision-making relies on a remote model, uploading screenshots can create substantial privacy risk.
-We therefore adopt a ``privacy processing first, remote decision-making later'' paradigm: the system transforms raw observations into privacy-protected screenshots while still supporting reliable task completion.
-Despite its practical importance, this problem remains underexplored; neither privacy-preserving GUI grounding nor purely visual GUI privacy recognition has mature solutions.
+The original framework therefore adopts a ``privacy processing first, remote decision-making later'' paradigm: the system transforms raw observations into privacy-protected screenshots while still supporting reliable task completion.

-Based on these considerations, we define the framework's design objectives along three dimensions.
-(1) \textbf{Privacy detection}: we prioritize high recall when identifying potential privacy risks.
-Specifically, the detector should localize sensitive regions, predict risk levels and categories to guide protection, and assess whether masking each region would prevent the agent from executing the next step.
-(2) \textbf{Effective protection}: the protection mechanism should prevent privacy leakage while remaining lightweight and fast.
-It should impose minimal overhead and avoid disrupting normal user interaction or the agent's ability to operate on the interface.
-(3) \textbf{Fidelity}: protection should preserve task-relevant visual semantics and interaction cues as much as possible, enabling the model to locate target elements within reasonable tolerance.
-This aligns with GUI grounding benchmarks that emphasize localization reliability and motivates reporting both utility and fidelity in subsequent sections.
+Based on these considerations, the original framework defines three design objectives: privacy detection, effective protection, and fidelity.
+Privacy detection prioritizes high recall, structured outputs, and an assessment of whether masking each region would prevent the agent from executing the next step.
+Effective protection aims to prevent privacy leakage while remaining lightweight and fast.
+Fidelity emphasizes preservation of task-relevant semantics and interaction cues.

-Guided by these objectives, we use GUIGuard-Bench to evaluate privacy detection and post-protection fidelity/utility.
-We do not benchmark protection effectiveness separately, since our protection step fully redacts sensitive content.
-We also conduct a reproducible end-to-end case study to demonstrate deployment and performance in real environments.